John Timmons, Director of Parks and Recreation

 Click HERE for the Artificial Turf Usage Policy

 Fred Stobaeus & Lou Boyd Awards

 Administered by the Recreation Committee, these two annual awards are named for Fred Stobaeus and Lou Boyd, whose volunteer efforts were instrumental in building the borough’s recreation programs.
 Each spring, the awards are given to Florham Park students who are outstanding in sportsmanship, leadership, athletic ability, and academic achievement, and who are positive role models in the community.
 Fred Stobaeus was known as “Mr. Recreation” and was chairman of the first Recreation Committee.
 In 1955, he founded the Little League baseball program in Florham Park.
 Lou Boyd was also an active promoter of recreation opportunities and was a long-time secretary of the Recreation Committee.
 In 1966, the Fred Stobaeus Award was established.
 The Lou Boyd Award followed in 1976.
-Click here to download a list of previous winners.
+Click List-of-award-winners (1) for the list of previous winners.

 Dog & Alcohol Ordinances

 According to Ordinance #12-1, leashed dogs may be brought onto Florham Park playing fields and open recreational areas.
 Owners must curb, control, and clean-up after their dogs.
 Dogs may not run at large.
 According to Ordinance #11-74, alcohol may not be consumed or distributed on Florham Park playing fields or open recreational areas.
 Locations include – but are not limited to – the Municipal Complex, Emmett Park, Dale Anderson Jaycees Tot Lot, Stobaeus Park, and Beechcrest Park.
 If you have any questions, please call the Recreation Department at (973) 410-5390.
 Thank you for your cooperation.

 Click here to tour our municipal recreation facilities.